-Alongside local success stories, South Bank Leeds is home to the European headquarters of ASDA Walmart; the regional offices of major professional services firms such as DWF, Eversheds and EY; and the new base for Sky’s national digital solutions centre.
+Alongside local success stories, South Bank Leeds is home to the European headquarters of ASDA; the regional offices of major professional services firms such as DWF, Eversheds and EY; and the new base for Sky’s national digital solutions centre.

 The area continues to attract huge interest from investors.
-Burberry has committed to bringing 1000 jobs into Holbeck as part of a state of the art facility; and Vastint are making their only UK investment outside London demonstrating the opportunity Leeds has to offer.
+Citu have proposed a £125m Climate Innovation District in the area, Commercial Estate Group have acquired the Holbeck Portfolio Sites and are proposing a major mixed-use development, and Vastint are making their only UK investment outside London at the 22 acre Tetley Brewery Site, demonstrating the opportunity Leeds has to offer.

 With one of the largest transport interchanges in the country being located here, South Bank Leeds offers a unique opportunity for businesses to locate in one of the most dynamic places in the country.

 The regeneration of South Bank is already taking place, and it is establishing itself as a dynamic place for investment, jobs, homes and leisure.